kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            └─────────────┘    └─────────────┘
 ```

+You can think of these books on the bookshelves being addressed by the order in which they are located, giving each book a unique address.
+These addresses are the memory locations that your program has access to.

 Because `x` and `y` are bound to the same object, changes made to the object through `x` will also be visible through `y`.

 ```julia